 Blockchain could transform voting to ensure cheating was not possible, and the results are always correct.

 These are just a few of many excellent use cases that already exist, and are spreading into large industries worldwide.
 There are many more where those came from.

-We hope you have enjoyed this brief guide to the crypto universe.
+We hope you have enjoyed blockchain and cryptocurrency for beginners.
 You're just now scratching the surface.
 Want to learn more?
 We have an eBook for that.
 It's called How to Get Started in Cryptocurrency and it's packed full of useful information about getting your crypto journey well and truly underway.

 All guest authors’ opinions are their own.
 Liquid does not endorse or adopt any such opinions, and we cannot guarantee any claims made in content written by guest authors.

 This content is not financial advice and it is not a recommendation to buy or sell any cryptocurrency or engage in any trading or other activities.
 You must not rely on this content for any financial decisions.
 Acquiring, trading, and otherwise transacting with cryptocurrency involves significant risks.
 We strongly advise our readers to conduct their own independent research before engaging in any such activities.